Joe Boultby-Ward is the ESF Marketing Manager for the High Level Skills programme within the Knowledge Exchange (KE) team.

 - ensuring all marketing material is compliant with ESF regulations

-Before his role at NTU, Joe worked on a number of successful campaigns at Nottinghamshire Police, including communicating the re-introduction of police officers in schools, advising neighbourhood policing teams on their engagement strategies, and the launch of the Mini Police programme which saw significant regional newspaper and television coverage.
-In this role, he was also heavily involved in the delivery of two successful annual awards ceremonies celebrating police and public bravery.
+Before his role at NTU, Joe worked on a number of successful campaigns at Nottinghamshire Police, including communicating the re-introduction of police officers in schools, advising neighbourhood policing teams on their digital engagement strategies, and the launch of the Mini Police programme which saw significant regional newspaper and television coverage.
+In this role, he was also involved in the delivery of two successful annual awards ceremonies celebrating police and public bravery.

 Joe’s experience extends into corporate website management, social media and blog management having been responsible for the development of content on high-traffic platforms with the University of Nottingham's Careers and Employability Service.
 He was also part of the project and administrative set-up of the Nottingham Jobs team at Nottingham City Council, developing content for the initial launch of the highly-successful Nottingham Jobs website.